Updated Winter 2021/2022

 You can buy solid unfinished hardwood flooring from specialty flooring stores, as well as Home Depot, Lowes and Lumber Liquidators.
 Lumber Liquidators is usually going to have the lowest price.

 These big-box stores have networks of installers.

 Usually finished with aluminum oxide infused polyurethane and cured under UV lights, these are typically very well tolerated once cured.
 I consider this to be a safe product even for the chemically sensitive.
 Test it first.
 It is close to zero-VOC.

 This finish has two main benefits, not having to finish it in house and the finish partially blocks the wood odor.

 Almost all brands of prefinished hardwood are of the same composition.
 It would likely send you in circles if I mention brands – you want to start with what’s available in your area.

 You will find that almost every brand has a UV-cured water-based polyurethane finish (with aluminum oxide).

 Nail-down installation is less toxic than glue-down.
 You may need a small amount of glue on some pieces, or you may be able to face nail.

-Best practices for wide planks is to glue and nail.
+Best practice for wide planks is to glue and nail.
 Consider the width of the planks at the planning stage.

 ii.
 Polished Concrete